sourcelens/Ultimate_Introduction_to_Programming_Concepts_via_Python/Questions/Q_17_StringAndVariableInPython/Q_17_StringAndVariableInPython_Quiz.md

 **Description**

-a) Step over button in VS code is to just execute the immediate next line of the program.
+Step over button in VS code is to just execute the immediate next line of the program.

-b) It is not correct.

-c) It is not correct.

-d) It is not correct.

 ---
 ---